-Jonathan: I try to read many different things and absorb as much as I can but I really like Neil Gaiman, Cormac McCarthy and Kurt Vonnegut.
+Jonathan: I try to read many different things and absorb as much as I can but I love Ray Bradbury, Cormac McCarthy, and Kurt Vonnegut.
 I really like Vonnegut's style and sentence structure.
 There's a lot going on in what he writes but seems so simple and casual.
 You can read it more than once and still find new things.
 I've read nine of his novels.
 Not sure I have a favorite.

 Interviewer: Is there an author you most aspire to be like?

 Jonathan: Ernest Hemingway.
 He changed the way people write and is admired still.
 His writing philosophy is a major influence on me.